gorango/flowcraft/docs/guide/advanced-guides/composition.md

 Result was 50 or under.
 ```

-As you can see, the parent flow correctly branched based on the final action returned by the `mathSubFlow`, demonstrating seamless composition.
+As you can see, the parent flow's executor correctly branched based on the final action returned by the `mathSubFlow`, demonstrating seamless composition.

 ## Data Flow and Context